7/14 Update: Shop all beginner supplies in this post

 I will be teaching a calligraphy class this Fall for a lovely shop in Charlottesville.
-More details and signup will be announced as soon as they are hammered out!
-I will be sure to post the info here as well.
+More details and signup will be announced as soon as they are hammered out.
 As I've prepared for the class and teaching it, I've been thinking it would be helpful to others to post a quick and easy guide to some basic supplies and materials.
 I'm excited to share some things I have learned on my own trial and error, and through classes, in a condensed and straightforward way.

 FINDING MATERIALS FOR BEGINNING CALLIGRAPHY